BitTim/CC-Scripts/docs/lib/uilib/button.rst

 clickEvent()
 ^^^^^^^^^^^^

 Function that checks if a click event was on the button and executes :ref:`action <uilib_button_props_action>` if it was.
+It will not execute the function if the button is either disabled or not visible.

 .. code-block:: lua